Ryanair hit with first ever pilots strike

 The strike ran from 0401 GMT to 0759 GMT when only 16 flights were scheduled.

-“We are grateful to all of our Ryanair pilots for putting our customers first and largely ignoring this VC strike,” the airline said in a statement.

-A spokesman for Berlin airports said there were no significant effects, noting that five of seven early flights had departed, with one delayed.
+“All in all there are no significant effects,” a spokesman for Berlin airports said, noting that five of seven flights had departed, with one delayed.

 Cologne/Bonn airport said two of three scheduled flights had taken off and the third was delayed.
 Frankfurt airport said four of six scheduled flights had taken off.

+Ryanair was not available for immediate comment.
+Management had urged pilots to work to get passengers home for Christmas.

-The VC union said after a first meeting that it did not believe Ryanair genuinely wanted to recognize unions and said it wanted to send a message that their pilots were serious about industrial action.
+But the VC union said after a first meeting that it did not believe Ryanair genuinely wanted to recognise unions and said it wanted to send a message that their pilots were serious about industrial action.

 VC said Ryanair had refused to accept two members of a delegation that the union nominated to hold talks with management.
 One of the pilots was a contractor and one a direct employee, but Ryanair has ended both of their contracts, VC said.